Align Your Health Science Curriculum to the National Health Science Standards

 The health science standards offer an answer to the question, “What does a worker need to know and be able to contribute to the delivery of safe and effective healthcare?”
-The standards represent core expectations most workers need to succeed in health careers.
+The standards represent core expectations transferrable to many health professions.

 The standards provide: